SiyungCho/seroflow/docs/chunker.md

 # Chunker Documentation

-The modules documented here define the base structure and a concrete implementation for Pypeline partitioning (chunking).
+The modules documented here define the base structure and a concrete implementation for `Pipeline` partitioning (chunking).
 They provide a common interface to calculating chunk coordinates, managing a queue of chunking coordinates, and saving/restoring the chunker's state.
 This ensures consistent chunker behavior across different chunking strategies.

 ## Overview